sgordon2004/FORAGER/README.md

 FORAGER is built for **domains where factual accuracy is non-negotiable**, like engineering research, scientific documentation, and techincal reports.
 LLM output is often treated as a *black box*, where what you see is what you get, and the process that derived the output is mysterious to the user.
 FORAGER serves to make the reasoning process completely transparent by indentifying, scoring, and verifying each claim the LLM makes.

-Its modular design gives devleopers and users the freedom to:
+Its modular design gives developers and users the freedom to:
 - Plug in custom document sets (PDF & HTML)
     - *More formats to come!*
 - *(Eventually)* swap in different LLM or NLI models